Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 See § 3.2 below for how to install extra packages that weren’t automatically installed with your distribution of TEX.

-For another example, to use the xcolor package, which lets you typeset in colours (I warned you this was coming!), you would for example type:
+For another example, to use the xcolor package, which lets you typeset in colours (I warned you this was coming!), you would type:

 \usepackage{xcolor}